 345 An Introduction to Denmark

 An introduction to life in Denmark, Danish history, politics, economics, culture, social policy and life-style, as preparation for a semester in Copenhagen.
 One semester, 1 credit.

 190, 290, 390, 490 Selected Topics

 Variable credits.
 Permission.
 May be repeated for credit under a different subject.

 295, 395, 495 Independent Studies

 Credit and Time arranged.
 Permission.
 May be repeated for credit.

 NATURAL SCIENCE (NASC)

 200 Physical Science for Teachers

 An introductory course covering the basic principles of the physical sciences, with emphasis on the fields of chemistry and physics.
 Designed for students who are obtaining a Multiple Subjects Credential and will be taking the CSET.
 Prerequisite: CHDV 105 or concurrent enrollment.
-One semester, 2 credits
+One semester, 2 credits.

+380 International Science for Teachers

+Students participating in Whittier College's Study Abroad programs will register for this course during their semester student.
+One semester, 12 credits.

 Not offered every year.

-Sherry Calvert Hilmi M. Ibrahim, Chair Patricia Van Oosbree he study of Kinesiology, as human movement, and Leisure Science, as leisure time activity, has changed significantly in recent years.
+Sherry Calvert Patricia Van Oosbree, Chair The study of Kinesiology, as human movement, and Leisure Science, as leisure time pursuits, has changed significantly in recent years.
 While Physical Education continues to encompass the preparation of teachers and coaches for sport skills, the scientific disciplines of Kinesiology, Biomechanics, Motor Learning/Motor Control and Exercise Physiology have gained prominence as necessary aspects for a complete curricula.
 Society, with more free time and stress, is demanding more from recreation.
-Students can major or minor in kinesiology and leisure science while emphasizing teaching/coaching, pre-athletic training or pre-physical therapy.
+Students can major or minor in kinesiology and leisure science while emphasizing teaching/coaching, sport and recreation management or pre-physical therapy.
 The major can be completed without an emphasis as well.
 The department offers activity courses in individual, dual, and team sports.
 GUIDELINES FOR A MAJOR IN KINESIOLOGY AND LEISURE SCIENCE A minimum of 30 credits including the following core: First Aid, KLS 125, 1 credit Movement Anatomy, KLS 150, 3 credits Biomechanics, KLS 311, 4 credits Exercise Physiology, KLS 313, 4 credits History and Philosophy, KLS 340, 3 credits Motor Learning and Control, KLS 440, 4 credits Seminar in Kinesiology and Leisure Science, KLS 489, 2 credits Choice of one: